Refugee children, close to death, found in van in Austria

 Germany's highest court on Saturday overturned a weekend ban on assemblies in an eastern town that was the scene of violent protests against refugees.
 More than 30 policemen were injured in clashes in the town of Heidenhau, near Dresden, last weekend.

-Chancellor Angela Merkel traveled to Heidenau on Monday and condemned the protests.
+Chancellor Angela Merkel travelled to Heidenau on Monday and condemned the protests.
 Germany expects the number of asylum seekers to quadruple to about 800,000 this year.

 (Additional reporting by Marton Dunai in Kecskemet, Anna McIntosh in Traiskirchen, Shadia Nasrallah in Vienna and Ahmed Elumami in Tripoli; Editing by Angus MacSwan)